Browse Items (208 total)

 Dr. Marvin Hanaford's house at 1995 Harlem Boulevard.
 Marvin and his wife Melvina moved into the home by 1911 and lived there until their deaths in 1938 and 1921 respectively.
 The house was built about 1900 with the property line going to the Rock…

-Rock River Scene
+Rock River at Harlem Park

 A Rock River scene, north of the State Street bridge looking east.
 Rockford Wholesale Grocery is on the east side and a steamboat is at each side of the river.
 The foreground is the riverfront side of the Rockford Public Library.